What is a Service Level Agreement?

 - SLA vs MSAs - Master service agreements: Master service agreements set up the services to be performed by the service provider.
 It may – or may not - include specific service levels.

-When they do, they are often in a separate schedule to keep the them all in one place.
+When they do, they are often in a separate schedule to keep them all in one place.

 - SLA vs OLAs - Operating level agreements: Loosely speaking, OLAs define how services will be delivered by the service provider.